Meet EYN’s Staff

 M’Liss is passionate about promoting a healthy, thriving Snoqualmie Valley community.
 Currently residing in Carnation, the Moon family, when not learning and working are often found out walking, hiking and enjoying nature.

-I am very excited to join the Empower Youth Network team as a Family Connection Coordinator for Snoqualmie Valley School District and Riverview School District.
+Yareli Ruiz is elated to be a part of the Empower Youth Network team as a Family Connection Coordinator with the TRACE Care Team for Snoqualmie Valley School District and Riverview School District.

 Sara has her Bachelor of Science in Psychology and Human Development from Washington State University and is also a licensed Substance Use Disorder Professional.
 Sara has worked with adults and adolescents since her graduation.
 She has worked in many roles including inpatient treatment working in family programs, outpatient counseling, prevention/intervention, and development and outreach.
 Her passion for prevention work and helping youth and parents started from her own childhood and is growing every day.